-1 (12) Many economists agree that the state's higher than average 2 unemployment rate is due in large part to massive shrinkage in the 3 construction industry from 2005 to 2009, inclusive, including 4 losses of nearly 700,000 construction-related jobs, a 60-percent 5 decline in construction spending, and an 83-percent reduction in residential permits.
-Restoration of a healthy construction sector 6 7 will significantly reduce the state's unemployment rate.
-8 (13) The lack of sufficient housing impedes economic growth 9 and development by making it difficult for California employers to attract and retain employees.
-10 SEC.
-2. Chapter 10 (commencing with Section 34191.10) is 11 added to Part 1.85 of Division 24 of the Health and Safety Code, 12 13 to read: 14 Chapter 10.
-Local Control Affordable Housing Act 15 16 17 34191.10. (a) On or before \\\\\, and on or before the same date each year thereafter, the Department of Finance shall 18 19 determine the amount of General Fund savings for the fiscal year 20 as a result of the dissolution of redevelopment agencies pursuant 21 to this part.
-22 (b) (1) Upon appropriation, 50 percent of the savings computed 23 pursuant to subdivision (a) or one billion dollars (\$1,000,000,000), whichever is greater, in each fiscal year shall 24 25 be allocated to the Department of Housing and Community 26 Development to provide funding to local agencies for housing 27 purposes pursuant to subdivision (c).
-28 (2) An appropriation described in paragraph (1) shall be 29 suspended for any fiscal year in which the transfer of General 30 Fund revenues to the Budget Stabilization Account is suspended 31 or reduced or funds are returned to the General Fund from the 32 Budget Stabilization Account pursuant to Section 22 of Article XVI 33 of the California Constitution.
-34 (c) The Department of Housing and Community Development 35 shall create an equitable funding formula, which shall be geographically balanced and shall take into account factors of need 36 including, but not limited to, poverty rates and lack of supply of 37 38 affordable housing for persons of low and moderate incomes in
+- (12) Many economists agree that the state's higher than average unemployment rate is due in large part to massive shrinkage in the construction industry from 2005 to 2009, inclusive, including losses of nearly 700,000 construction-related jobs, a 60-percent decline in construction spending, and an 83-percent reduction in residential permits.
+Restoration of a healthy construction sector will significantly reduce the state's unemployment rate. - (13) The lack of sufficient housing impedes economic growth and development by making it difficult for California employers to attract and retain employees. - SEC.
+2. Chapter 10 (commencing with Section 34191.10) is added to Part 1.85 of Division 24 of the Health and Safety Code, to read:

+Chapter 10.
+Local Control Affordable Housing Act

+- 34191.10. (a) On or before , and on or before the same date each year thereafter, the Department of Finance shall determine the amount of General Fund savings for the fiscal year as a result of the dissolution of redevelopment agencies pursuant to this part. - (b) (1) Upon appropriation, 50 percent of the savings computed pursuant to subdivision (a) or one billion dollars (\$1,000,000,000), whichever is greater, less, in each fiscal year shall be allocated to the Department of Housing and Community-Development to provide funding Development.
+One-half of these funds shall be retained by the department for state level programs and one-half shall be provided to local agencies for housing purposes pursuant to subdivision (c). - (2) An appropriation described in paragraph (1) shall be suspended for any fiscal year in which the transfer of General Fund revenues to the Budget Stabilization Account is suspended or reduced or funds are returned to the General Fund from the Budget Stabilization Account pursuant to Section 22 of Article XVI of the